tascintra/tascintra/README.md

 ### My name is Tiago and I'm glad to have you on my GitHub profile.

-I'm 34yo, and I'm a front-end developer in training.
+I'm 34yo, from Brazil, and I'm a front-end developer.
 After some years out of technology market I decided to bring my talent and experience back to this market that I've always been a passionate admirer.

 Curiosity, learning and challenge are what move me on, but I also really enjoy reading and cooking.